nilayg26/GitCommAI/README.md

 💬 **End-to-End RSA Encrypted Chat**
 - Unique key pairs generated per chatroom
-- Fully encrypted message flow
+- Each character in every word of a message is being encrypted.
-- No server-side access to private keys
+- Private keys are produced inside the app and servers have no access to it.

 📸 **GitCommAI (AI Chat Bot) + Text Recognition (Powered by Google's ML Kit)**
 Seamlessly integrated into the AI chat page: